 Getafe sit in 8th place in La Liga, with 19 points from 14 games.
 They also have a +5 goal differential, meaning that without a drop in the starter’s form, it will take an injury to allow Martinez a run in the team.

+The only player in the Arsenal Loan Watch December 2017 spending his season in Germany.
 The Japanese winger is in his second year of a two-year loan spell at the Bundesliga outfit Stuttgart.
-He helped guide the team into the first division last year, and has kept his place in the team.
+He helped guide the team into the first division last year and has kept his place in the team.